w32zhong/specforge_PoC/README.md

 # specforge PoC
-This is a Proof-of-Concept implementation for speculative decoding framework that supports heterogeneous (het.) base and draft models.
+This is a Proof-of-Concept implementation for a speculative decoding framework that supports heterogeneous (het.) base and draft models.

-For a demo of what is heterogeneous models, refer to the [demo file](./demo_concept.py).
+For a demo of what a heterogeneous speculative decoding model is, please check out a [demo here](./demo_concept.py).

 ## Setup
 ```